🇺🇸 Retired veteran, father, rock-climbing expert & rosin connoisseur

 Rosin bags act as filters and allow only the desired ingredients in rosin to pass from the source material onto the parchment paper.
 Bags keep the undesirable fats, lipids, waxes, and plant particles from mixing with the rosin, so that what gets squeezed out from between the plates is only pure, high-quality rosin.

 If you’re not using bags, you can pick our plant material from your rosin, but this is a tedious and time-consuming task.
 In addition to the difficulty in carefully picking out particles from the rosin, there will still be some plant contaminants that you can’t see with the naked eye that will remain in your final product.
 Even though you can make clear rosin that has a pure appearance without a bag, chances are it still contains residuals from the source material that will impact flavor.

 Rosin bags will ensure that you get a pure product and ultimately enhance the quality of your rosin.
 Also, be sure that you’re using the right micron size for your material.
 You can read more about finding the right size bags here.

 Although you’ll lose a very small amount of rosin to the bag itself during pressing, using a bag can actually increase your yields.
 The impact lies in limiting the surface area of your source material and maintaining consistency in pressure that you apply to the material.

 Without a bag, the source material will have a tendency to “pancake out”, which increases the surface area of the material and reduces pressure.
-Without a bag, source material can even spread out past the edges of your plates, which will greatly reduce the amount of rosin you produce.
+Without a bag, source material doesn't hold consistent pressure and this will reduce the amount of rosin extracted.